wdv4758h/pypy-extradoc/planning/py3.5/cpython-crashers.rst

 * os.scandir() direntry objects should not have stat() called from two threads concurrently.
 It will make two stat objects and leak one of them.

+* (not a crasher) on modern Linux: if the first call in the process to socketpair() ends in a EINVAL, then cpython will (possibly wrongly) assume it was caused by SOCK_CLOEXEC and not use SOCK_CLOEXEC at all in the future